pasqua1e/f5-automation-labs/docs/class1/module4/lab3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Copy the below example of an AS3 Template into the Postman **BIG-IQ AS3 Template Creation** collection.
-It will create a new template in BIG-IQ AS3 Service Catalogue.
+It will create a new template in BIG-IQ AS3 Service Catalogue:

     POST https://10.1.1.4/mgmt/cm/global/appsvcs-templates